 15. Concordia University Portland (Portland, OR)

-Founded in 1905, Concordia University Portland (CUP) is private Christian liberal arts college associated with the Lutheran Church, Missouri Synod, but open to students of any faith.
+Founded in 1905, Concordia University Portland (CUP) is a private, Christian liberal arts college associated with the Lutheran Church, Missouri Synod, but open to students of any faith.

 Concordia University Portland is accredited by the Northwest Commission on Colleges and Universities.